al-aleman/datillilo/README.md

 ---
 ### Outlier SNPs and signatures of differentiation by local adaptation

 Analyses are performed in R, and the scripts can be found [here](https://github.com/al-aleman/datillilo/blob/main/scripts/PCAdapt_LEA.R).
-Here is the [matrix containing the environmental variables](https://github.com/al-aleman/datillilo/blob/main/data/valida.oneSNP.env) that was made with from WorldClim's Bioclimatic variables.
-From these results, **83 SNPs** were removed from the dataset to produce a [vcf with neutral SNPs](https://github.com/al-aleman/datillilo/blob/main/data/valida.neutral.vcf) for the demographic history analyses.
+Here is the [matrix containing the environmental variables](https://github.com/al-aleman/datillilo/blob/main/data/valida.oneSNP.env) that was made with from WorldClim's Bioclimatic data.
+From these results, **83 SNPs** were removed from the dataset (63 unique SNPs potentially associated with adaptation to multiple environmental variables identified by LFMM, and 20 putative outlier SNPs detected by PCAdapt) to produce a [vcf with neutral SNPs](https://github.com/al-aleman/datillilo/blob/main/data/valida.neutral.vcf) for the demographic history analyses.
 To do this, I usually get the SNP list from the  [valida.oneSNP.vcf](https://github.com/al-aleman/datillilo/blob/main/data/valida.oneSNP.vcf) file (with VCFtools and the first two columns of the -*-missing-site* output, for example), and then print the lines where the outliers are to make a flagged list of the positions to exclude.

 ---
 ### Demographic history